clivekahn/librealsense/examples/pointcloud/readme.md

 ## Expected Output
 The application opens a window with a pointcloud.
-Using your mouse, you can interact with the pointcloud, rotating, zooming and panning.
+Using your mouse you can interact with the pointcloud, rotating, zooming and panning.
 ![expected output](expected_output.png)

 ## Code Overview

-First we include the Cross-Platform API (as we did in the [first tutorial](../capture/):
+First we include the Cross-Platform API (as we did in the [first tutorial](../capture/)):
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API
 ```